-Third Reich also called as Nazi Germany, is how became known the period of dictatorship imposed by Hitler between 1933 to 1945, before being defeated by the Allie Power, thus, giving an end to the World War II.
+Third Reich also called Nazi Germany, is how it became known the period of dictatorship imposed by Hitler between 1933 to 1945, before being defeated by the Allie Power, thus, giving an end to World War II.

-After assuming power in January 1933, Hitler transformed Germany into a totalitarian state, where almost every aspect of life was controlled by the Nazi Regime.
+After assuming power in January 1933, Hitler transformed Germany into a totalitarian state, where the Nazi Regime controlled almost every aspect of life.

 During this period, Germany was flooded by an antisemitism idea, that considered the Germanic people as the purest branch of Aryan people, generating racism and causing persecution towards minorities including the Jews who were murdered in millions, giving legitimacy to the beginning of the World War II.

 Although the Third Reich is an obscure past that most Germans prefer to forget, many landmarks in Berlin and historical sites linked to this episode are still there and can be visited, to gives us a reminder of such a bloody period of the German history.

 If you have a short stay in Berlin, here is a guide to 3 days in Berlin.
 I highly recommend buying the hop on hop off bus ticket and the Museum Pass Berlin as it will make you save money and time during your trip.

 10 Third Reich Landmarks to Visit in Berlin

 The capital of Germany became the capital of the Third Reich during the reign of Hitler.
 The city as partially destroyed due to the bombings of World War II, however, Hitler had plans to rebuilt and renew the city, after a planned victory of the war, which luckily, didn’t happen.